nbyouri/blog/_posts/2014-06-28-pkgsrc-release.md

 	Packages available: 8105
 	Total size of packages: 7223M

-You can take a look at the available packages here:
+You can take a look at the available packages [here](http://pkgsrc.saveosx.org/Darwin/2013Q4/x86_64/)

 ### How to update